 Historical Books

 The color combinations of all three collections are derived from Wada Sanzo's original publications from the 1930s.
 Some are available online as scans from libraries Like the National Diet Library Japan on Wikimedia Commons.
-Others directly from Wada Sanzo's historical books.
+Others directly from Wada Sanzo's historical publications.

 Github